 - At the same time as the randomised phase II part, a single stage phase II expansion cohort will run to determine the efficacy of AZD5363 plus enzalutamide in patients who previously progressed on enzalutamide alone.
 A total of 18 participants will be recruited from approximately five UK hospitals.

 Participants will receive treatment until disease progression.
 After discontinuing trial treatment, all patients will be followed up for an end of treatment safety assessment and phase II participants will be followed up every three months for the first year, and then every six months for life.

 We have prepared a lay summary of the RE-AKT Phase I results, which may be downloaded and viewed here.

 Chief Investigator: Professor Johann de Bono, The Institute of Cancer Research

 ICR-CTSU Scientific Lead: Professor Emma Hall

 Sponsor: The Institute of Cancer Research and The Royal Marsden NHS Foundation Trust

 Funding: AstraZeneca and endorsed by Cancer Research UK (CRUKE/12/050)

-A plain English summary is available from Cancer Research UK.
+A plain English summary of the RE-AKT trial is available from Cancer Research UK.